conedevelopment/i18n/README.md

 If you have any question how the package works, we suggest to read this post:
 [Using Laravel’s Localization in JS](https://pineco.de/using-laravels-localization-js/).

-## Getting Started
+## Getting started

 You can install the package with composer, running the ``composer require thepinecode/i18n`` command.

 ### Laravel 5.5

 If you are using version 5.5, there is nothing else to do.
-Since the package supports autodiscovery, Laravel will register the service provider automatically, behind the scenes.
+Since the package supports autodiscovery, Laravel will register the service provider automatically behind the scenes.

 ### Laravel 5.4 and below